REVISED SEPTEMBER 20, 2018

 8.4: National Management Councils.
 In countries other than the United States, local administrative operations may constitute within their administration a management council made up of local members to form local policy within the overall charter and Bylaws of the Church.

 9.1: Board of Directors.
-Regular meetings of the Board of Directors shall be held bi-annually.
-At each meeting of the Board of Directors, the meeting date for the following meeting shall be determined.
+Regular meetings of the Board of Directors shall be held at least each meeting of the Board of Directors, the meeting date for the following meeting shall be determined.
 Special meetings may be held whenever deemed necessary by the Board of